ad510/firstest-principle/learning.md

 So I'm going to write one!

-People often describe information physics or digital physics by saying it is something about the [entropy of black holes](http://www.pbs.org/wgbh/nova/blogs/physics/2014/04/is-information-fundamental/), or worse (in my opinion), the idea that [we might be living in a computer simulation](http://www.amnh.org/2016-asimov-debate).
+People often describe information physics or digital physics by saying it is something about the [entropy of black holes](http://www.pbs.org/wgbh/nova/blogs/physics/2014/04/is-information-fundamental/), or worse (in my opinion [footnote linking to footnotes header, go back using js]), the idea that [we might be living in a computer simulation](http://www.amnh.org/2016-asimov-debate).
 While there's a lot of research along those lines, I think it's more important to understand why those ideas are worth studying in the first place.
 So instead, I'm going to start with the following idea:

 > *If* it is possible to put ourselves inside computer simulations, it *might* be possible to put ourselves in a situation where we cannot use existing physics theories to predict what we'll perceive happening to us, but where we can use machine learning algorithms to do so.

 But before we get into it, I need to make a couple disclaimers.
 First, I'm not one of the people doing research in this area, and it's possible that my understanding of what these researchers are doing is completely and utterly wrong.
 I'm writing this anyway because I think this area is fascinating, and I want other people to be able to appreciate why it is so fascinating.
-So if you have any questions, comments, or corrections, please email me at [email].
+So if you have any questions, comments, or corrections, please email me at [firstestprinciple@gmail.com](mailto:firstestprinciple@gmail.com).

 Second, I want to make it very clear that information physics is currently just a *hypothesis* about how the universe works.
 Unlike more established theories such as the [standard model](http://www.quantumdiaries.org/2010/12/08/known-knowns-of-the-standard-model/) and [general relativity](http://www.feynmanlectures.caltech.edu/II_42.html), we do not know if this is *actually representative* of how the universe works, or even if a new physics theory is needed to explain the situation hinted at above (where I emphasized "if" and "might").
 Answering those questions would require serious experimental evidence that is way beyond our capabilities today.
 But given how quickly our technology is improving, I wouldn't be completely shocked if it is possible in my lifetime.